SaiSindhuja197/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

-# Analyze data in a data warehouse
+# Lab 03: Analyze data in a data warehouse

+### Estimated Duration: 60 minutes

+## Overview

 In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
 Unlike the default read-only SQL endpoint for tables defined in a lakehouse, a data warehouse provides full SQL semantics; including the ability to insert, update, and delete data in the tables.

-This lab will take approximately **30** minutes to complete.
+## Lab Objectives

+You will be able to complete the following tasks:

+- Task 1: Create a data warehouse
+- Task 2: Create tables and insert data
+- Task 3: Define a data model
+- Task 4: Query data warehouse tables
+- Task 5: Create a view
+- Task 6: Create a visual query
+- Task 7: Visualize your data

-## Create a data warehouse
+### Task 1: Create a data warehouse

 Now that you already have a workspace, it's time to switch to the *Data Warehouse* experience in the portal and create a data warehouse.